-All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect your interests.
-This study has been reviewed and given favorable opinion by the South Central - Berkshire B Research Ethics Committee.
+All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect yours and your child's interests.
+This study has been reviewed and given favorable opinion by the South Central -Berkshire B Research Ethics Committee.